Skip to content ↓

 Non-negotiable:

-Clothes worn to school must be ‘school appropriate’ – decent, professional, clean and modest.
+Students need to follow the guidelines and ensure that all clothes are ‘school appropriate’ – decent, professional, clean and modest.

 Appropriate school wear:

-The general principle for dress in the Sixth Form will be ‘smart/casual’.
-Hairstyles and other items should reflect this principle.
+The general principle for dress in the Sixth Form will be ‘casual but school appropriate’.
+Hairstyles and other items including piercings and jewellery should reflect this principle.

 What not to wear: